 Many scriptures command that we reverence God such as Genesis 35:1, Exodus 15:1, 1Chronicles 16:29, Haggai 1:8, Mark 1:44 among several others.
-There are at least SEVEN types or ways, according to the Bible, we can worship our loving Creator.
+There are at least seven types or ways, according to the Bible, we can worship our loving Creator.

 We can worship our Creator through a grateful declaration of praise, either in public or private.
 This declaration can also be made through prayer (Ephesians 5:20).